Delaware

 L. General availability of records

-State criminal records are not generally available to the public.
+State criminal records held by the Bureau of Investigation are not generally available to the public.
 Del.
 Code Ann. tit.
 11, § 8513.
 However, criminal history information may be provided for “any purpose authorized by Delaware state statute” or executive or court order, § 8513(b).
 Conviction information only may be provided to employers and news media. § 8513(c).
 Civil and criminal penalties are authorized for knowingly providing criminal history records information for profit (felony), or to unauthorized persons (misdemeanor), and may be grounds for dismissal from public employment. § 8523(c)-(e).

 IV.
 Criminal record in employment & licensing